ALPANNA-GH/ToDo-List/README.md

 👤 **Contributors**

-> thanks for your effort, time and valuable contributions
+> Thanks for your effort, time and valuable contributions
 -
 > Contributions, issues, and feature requests are welcome!